-1. Select the configuration option Configuration with Installation Assistant.

-☑ The installation assistant will open.

-- 2. Follow the installation assistant steps and make the settings appropriate for your system. - 3.
-For every setting made in a step, select [Save and next]. - ☑ In the last step, all made settings are listed in a summary. - 4.
-To save the settings to a file, select [Export a summary] and save the file on your computer, tablet PC or smartphone. - 5.
-To export all parameters and their settings, select [Export all parameters].
-This exports all parameters and their settings into an HTML file. - 6.
-To correct settings you made, select [Back], navigate to the desired step, correct settings and select [Save and continue]. - 7.
+- 1. Select the configuration option Configuration with Installation Assistant. - ☑ The installation assistant will open. - 2.
+Follow the installation assistant steps and make the settings appropriate for your system. - 3.
+For every setting made in a step, select [Save and next]. - ✓ In the last step, all made settings are listed in a summary. - To save the settings to a file, select [Export a summary] and save the file on your computer, tablet PC or smartphone. - To correct settings you made, select [Back], navigate to the desired step, correct settings and select [Save and continue]. - 6.
 Once all settings are correct, select [Next] in the summary. - ☑ The start page of the user interface opens.